-The Audit Committee comprises all the non-executive Directors and is chaired by Mr Sandhu, who has recent and relevant financial experience.
+The Audit Committee comprises all the non-executive Directors and is chaired by Mr Kirkland, who has recent and relevant financial experience.
+Mr Sandhu chaired the Committee until his retirement on 30 October 2023.
 Given the size and nature of the Board, it is felt appropriate that all Directors are members of the Audit Committee.
 The Board is satisfied that the combined knowledge and experience of its members is such that the Committee discharges its responsibilities in an effective, informed and challenging manner.
 The Committee as a whole has competence relevant to the investment trust sector.
-Further details about this Committee and its activities can be found on pages 51 to 54.
+Further details about this Committee and its activities can be found on pages 54 to 57.